ardikapras/go-nsq-consumer/README.md

 # go-nsq-consumer
-Simple code to consume message from NSQ
+Simple code to consume message from NSQ.